nickbarth/cordova.ios.parse.session.login/readme.md

 ## About this Plugin

-Parse Sessio Login for iOS with JavaScript.
+Parse Session Login for iOS with JavaScript.

 ## Using the Plugin